ztlevi/ztlevi/README.md

 # Hi there, this is Ting

-- 🔭 I’m a Emacs hacker!
+- 🔭 I’m a Emacs hacker and Nix fan!
-- 🌱 I’m a machine learning engineer 🤣
+- 🌱 I’m a machine learning engineer
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other open source contributors
 - ⚡ Fun fact: I love play acoustic guitar and tennis

 [![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=ztlevi)](https://github.com/anuraghazra/github-readme-stats)